vuejs/docs/src/guide/a11y-semantics.md

 #### aria-labelledby

-Using [`aria-labelledby`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-labelledby_attribute) is similar to `aria-label` expect it is used if the label text is visible on screen.
+Using [`aria-labelledby`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-labelledby_attribute) is similar to `aria-label` except it is used if the label text is visible on screen.
 It is paired to other elements by their `id` and you can link multiple `id`s:

 ```html
 <form